 Cruises to Spain are hugely popular with travellers from across the globe, not least because of the region's outstanding selection of beaches and island havens.

 These factors contribute to making cruises to Spain some of the most frequent available.
-If you´re looking for a family holiday or a quiet, luxury adults-only escape, you´ll find there´s ample choice when looking at making a booking for a cruise that includes Spain.
+If you're looking for a family holiday or a quiet, luxury adults-only escape, you'll find there's ample choice when looking at crusing to Spain.

 This is helped by the versatility of the country itself; there are cruises to Spain to suit all interests thanks to the many ports of call that can be visited.
-Whether you want to sun yourself on a beach, see historic landmarks, wander through contemporary shopping centres or see how wine is made, Spain has it all.
+Whether you want to sun yourself on a beach, see historic landmarks, wander through contemporary shopping centres or visit authentic wineries, Spain has it all.

 Cruises that visit the north Coast of Spain tend to either be part of a northern Europe cruise, or something more of a speciality, such as part of a wine cruise that also includes France.
-Bilbao is one of the major ports in Spain on this coast and it´s a stunning city.
-Not only are there countless vineyards but it has some great sights in the city centre, including the famous Guggenheim museum, an architectural delight and a must-see.
+Bilbao is one of the major ports in Spain, and it's a striking city.
+Not only is it surrounded by countless vineyards, but there are some great sights in the city centre, including the famous Guggenheim museum, an architectural delight and a must-see.

-Also in northern Spain is the port of Vigo, which many travellers use as a gateway for Santiago de Compostela, popular with pilgrims looking to uncover the city dedicated to St James the Apostle with a magnificent cathedral.
+Also in northern Spain is the port of Vigo, which many travellers use as a gateway for Santiago de Compostela, popular with pilgrims looking to uncover a marvellous city dedicated to St James the Apostle, including a towering cathedral.